Skip to content

 def url(self):

-return str(self.base_url)
+return str(self.base_url) # type: ignore

 @classmethod

-def clone(cls, other, path='', **kwargs):
+def clone(cls, other, path="", **kwargs):

 url = str(other.base_url.join(path))

-return cls(url, trailing=other.trailing, **kwargs)
+return cls(url, trailing=other.trailing, **(other._attrs | kwargs))

 def request(self, method, path, **kwargs):